berntf/otwo/ServerInstallTestnet.md

 apt-get dist-upgrade
 ```

 3. After this has completed it's time to setup your main user with sudo privileges.
-Add the user chosing your username:
+Add the user choosing your username:

 ```
 useradd -d /home/[your_username] -m -s /bin/bash [your_username]